gspetrou/Prone-Mod/Normal Version/prone/readme.txt

 	Hooks:
 	CanPlayerEnterProne(Player)		-- Server.
 Called in Player:HandleProne().
 Return false to prevent them from going prone.
 	CanPlayerLeaveProne(Player)		-- Server.
 Called in Player:HandleProne().
 Return false to prevent them from exitting prone.
 Player:CanExitProne() is already called on them before this.
-	PlayerEnteredProne(Player)		-- Server.
+	PlayerEnteredProne(Player, length)		-- Server.
 Called just as soon as the player starts getting down.
+Second arg is the time to get down.
-	PlayerExittedProne(Player)		-- Server.
+	PlayerExittedProne(Player, length)		-- Server.
 Called just as the player finished getting up.
+Second arg is the time to get up.

 ########################################################################
 ########################################################################

 Changelog:

-	2.1.1
+	2.2.0
+		- Added "length" arguement to the PlayerEnteredProne and PlayerExittedProne hooks
+		- Fixed major issue with restricting by rank
+		- Added config options for playing sounds when entering, exitting, or moving while prone 2.1.1
 		- Fixed bug with the !proneconfig command
 		- Added a Prone Config category to the sandbox Utilities tab